dlinh31/Vidlytics/README.md

 # Vidlytics: YouTube Data Aggregator

 ## Web App
 You can access the Vidlytics web app at [https://vidlytics.netlify.app/](https://vidlytics.netlify.app/).
+The first load would take a longer time due to limiatition of hosting server through render.

 ## Description